Accident Hot Spots: Child aged 5+

 From the age of five, children are absorbing a lot more detailed and specific information but they are also able to put it into a context and make logical links about the implications of what they do and how they do it.

-You will probably also be able to take some reassurance from the fact that they will remember what you discuss with them and act on it (though this is not a reason not to supervise wherever and when ever possible).
+You will probably also be able to take some reassurance from the fact that they will remember what you discuss with them and act on it (though this is not a reason to leave them unsupervised).

 Kids Out and About

-Falls and cuts still account for many accidents at age five and up as children become more adventurous and make full use of their surroundings whether in the home or out and about.
-If your children are just starting to go further afield to play when you are outside (on bicycles perhaps), make sure you accompany them in the first instance to let them know what is safe and what is not.
-And if you can't be with them in the case of older children, make sure they tell you where they are going and what time they will be back.
+Falls and cuts still account for many accidents at age five and up, as children become more adventurous and make full use of their surroundings – whether in the home or out and about.
+If your children are just starting to go further afield to play (on bicycles perhaps), make sure you accompany them in the first instance to let them know what is safe and what is not.
+And if you can’t be with them in the case of older children, make sure they tell you where they are going and what time they will be back.

-Also, ensure you keep an eye on outside games that involve digging, whether it is soil or sand, as these dugouts can collapse and suffocate.
+Also, ensure you keep an eye on outside games that involve digging, whether it is soil or sand, as these dugouts can collapse and cause suffocation.

 Walking and Cycling to School